 Companies grant early-exercise stock options mainly to limit the taxes you will pay at exercise or later at the sale of the stock.
-However, these options can have negative tax consequences in a disqualifying disposition (e.g. an early sale).
-This article reviews the tax effects of early-exercise incentive stock options and compares the tax results to those of early-exercise nonqualified stock options.
+However, an exercise of incentive stock options (ISOs) can have negative tax consequences in a disqualifying disposition (e.g. an early sale of ISO stock).
+This article reviews the tax effects of early-exercise ISOs and compares the tax results to those of early-exercise nonqualified stock options.

 The biggest surprise for employees with stock options at pre-IPO companies is often the amount of taxes they need to pay when their company goes public or is acquired.
 When they exercise their options after the IPO or as part of the acquisition, selling the stock at the same time, a large chunk of their proceeds goes to pay federal and state taxes.
 This article looks at ways to reduce this tax burden.